hooman650/BioSigKit/README.md

 Automatic Multiscale-based Peak Detection [[Scholkmann2012](http://www.mdpi.com/1999-4893/5/4/588)]: This method is a more general peak detection.
 However, according to the study by Scholkmann et al. [[Scholkmann, 2012](http://www.mdpi.com/1999-4893/5/4/588)], it showed a high performance for the beat detection as well.
 Therefore, it is implemented as one of the subroutines in BioSigKit (subroutine name : ```BioSigKit.AMPD_PAlg()```).

+# Subroutines offered for analysis of ACC, EMG, EEG and Foetal-ECG
+Activity detection with hilbert transform in EMG and audio signals (```obj.Env_hilbert()```).
+For more details regarding this algorithm see [[Alarm detection](https://blogs.mathworks.com/pick/2014/05/23/automatic-activity-detection-using-hilbert-transform/)].

+Mobility and complexity computation with Hjorth parameters in EEG signals (```obj.ComputeHjorthP```).
+For more details regarding this subroutine refer to [[Hjorth Parameters](https://en.wikipedia.org/wiki/Hjorth_parameters)].

+Posture detection and adaptive filtering in 3 Channel Accelerometer signals  (```obj.ACC_Act```).
+This subroutine is able to compute the Energy Expenditure (EE) and Signal Magnitude Area (SMA) from 3 channel ACC recordings.
+Based on EE and SMA, the subroutine is able to estimate the activity level of the subject (e.g. steady, active, highly active).
+Accelerometers are used in many studies and being able to estimate the state of the subject by analyzing the ACC signals is helpfull in many tasks.

+Accurate template matching for locating MUAPs in EMG recordings based on Psuedo-Correlation (```obj.TemplateMatch```).
+Psuedocorrelation has shown to be more accurate than Pearson correlation.
+For more details see [[H. Sedghamiz, 2016](http://ieeexplore.ieee.org/document/7391510/)].

+Computation of ECG derived respiration based on real time neural PCA computation ([[Neural PCA](https://www.researchgate.net/publication/4116857_Real-time_PCA_principal_component_analysis_implementation_on_DSP)]).
+This subroutine first applies pan-tompkins algorithm to locate the R peaks and then reconstructs the EDR signal by computing the PCs of the QRS complexes in real-time (```obj.EDR_comp```).

 # Getting Started and Installation
 To install BioSigKit simply:
 1. Download the repository.